Essentials of Oral Histology and Embryology Elsevier eBook on VitalSource, 5th Edition

 4. Development of the Face and Palate

 13. Temporomandibular Joint

 14. Oral Mucosa

 15. Salivary Glands and Tonsils

-Daniel J. Chiego, MS, PhD, Associate Professor, Department of Cariology, Restorative Sciences, and Endodontics, University of Michigan, Ann Arbor, MI, USA
+Daniel J. Chiego Jr., MS, PhD, Associate Professor, Department of Cariology, Restorative Sciences, and Endodontics, University of Michigan, Ann Arbor, MI, USA